arnab20ghosh/iamarnabg/docs/companies/hitachi.md

 - Helping the development team with the API, Audit, and Log messages.
 - Reviewing the UI terminologies and messages delivered by the UX team.
 - Ensuring documentation is complete by the end of every sprint.
+- Reviewing the documentation developed by the technical teams.